Sitecore/Sitecore.Pathfinder/CONTRIBUTING.md

 # How to contribute
-Pathfinder is envisioned to be an open source project with many contributors.

-So feel free to clone the repo and submit pull requests.
+Feel free to clone the repo and submit pull requests.

 ## General feedback and discussions?
 Please start a discussion in the [issues](https://github.com/JakobChristensen/Sitecore.Pathfinder/issues) section.